 Physical Therapist Assistant

-The Physical Therapist Assistant program at Harper College can be completed in five semesters (including prerequisites).
-The program, led by two doctorate-level physical therapists, takes advantage of Harper's fully functional virtual hospital to offer real-world training situations.
+The Physical Therapist Assistant Program at Harper College can be completed in five semesters (including prerequisites).
+The program takes advantage of Harper's fully functional virtual hospital to offer real-world training situations.
 Students also participate in off-site clinicals.

 Graduation from a physical therapist assistant education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; phone: 703-706-3245; email@example.com is necessary for eligibility to sit for the licensure examination, which is required in all states.